Scalar extension Hopf algebroids: Scalar extension symmetric Hopf algebroid

 Previous theorem and this discussion together point to the analogous theorem with antiisomorphism $\theta$ and the compatibility defined by formulas (\ref{amu}) and (\ref{bmu}), which we give here without proof.

 \begin{definition} Let $H$ be a Hopf algebra with an antipode $S$.
 Let $\theta \colon R \to L$ be an antiisomorphism of algebras.
-We say that a left-right braided commutative Yetter-Drinfeld $H$-module algebra $(L,\btr,\rho)$ and a right-left braided commutative Yetter-Drin\-feld $H$-module algebra $(R,\btl,\lambda)$ are \emph{compatible via} $\theta$ if their structure maps satisfy
+We say that a left-right braided commutative Yetter--Drinfeld $H$-module algebra $(L,\btr,\rho)$ and a right-left braided commutative Yetter--Drin\-feld $H$-module algebra $(R,\btl,\lambda)$ are \emph{compatible via} $\theta$ if their structure maps satisfy, for all $y \in R$ and $f \in H$,

 \end{definition}